Next Earthquake

 During The Next Earthquake

-• If you are in bed, stay there, and cover your head and neck with pillows.
+• When at home, stay there and cover your head and neck with a pillow if you’re in bed.

 • Drop, cover your cover head and neck (I remember doing it in school).

-• Please check on your neighbors, there may be some who need help.
+• Please check on your neighbors, and there may be some who need help.

 • Watch for fires, gas line breaks, broken glass, and fallen electrical wires.